OnBali logo

 • Phone number: +62-361-842-2652

-Indians are fond of various foods, as their culture is more than just Bollywood—all outlets Ganesha celebrate that diversity by making their cuisines and thali options as memorable as possible.
-You want seafood?
-Done.
+Indians are fond of various foods, as their culture is more than just Bollywood — all outlets Ganesha celebrate that diversity by making their cuisines and thali options as memorable as possible.
+Do you want seafood?
+Sure.
 Masala dosa?
-It’s here.
-With many outlets spread across Indonesia and plans to expand across Malaysia and Singapore, Ganesha is set to become the gateway to India for many food lovers across Southeast Asia!
+Say it less.
+With many outlets spread across Indonesia and plans to expand across Malaysia and Singapore, Ganesha is set to become the gateway to India for food lovers across Southeast Asia!

 • Average price: US $30